 These are Ysgol Aberconwy’s policies on the following:

-We aim to help pupils to continue their bilingual development.
-This enables pupils to consolidate their comprehension and grasp of the language for their personal enrichment and for the enhancement of their employment opportunities.
+We aim to help students to continue their bilingual development.
+This enables students to consolidate their comprehension and grasp of the language for their personal enrichment and for the enhancement of their employment opportunities.

-All pupils study Welsh to the end of Year 11 and are entered for the appropriate examination at the end of the course.
-Ysgol Aberconwy pupils achieve to a high standard in GCSE examinations in Welsh as a second language.
+All students study Welsh to the end of Year 11 and are entered for the appropriate examination at the end of the course.
+Ysgol Aberconwy students achieve to a high standard in GCSE examinations in Welsh as a second language.